Skip to Main Content

 written by

-Communities all across the country rely on mosquito control products and services to improve the comfort and quality of life for residents.
+Communities all across the country rely on mosquito control products and services to improve the comfort and quality of life for residents, especially as mosquito-borne diseases like West Nile Virus (WNV), Eastern Equine Encephalitis (EEE), and Zika continue to pose significant public health threats.
 The EPA recommends an integrated mosquito management approach, which takes a holistic approach to mosquito control and involves all of the following management strategies:

 1. Community education to earn support for overall mosquito control activities and engage residents in source reduction efforts on their own properties